I'm Honey!

 2. Skip the Surprise Pop-Ins

 Remember, those first few weeks can be a blur for new parents.
 Your offer to help is likely music to their ears, but a little planning goes a long way.
 This way, you can be there to lend a hand when they truly need it, without adding to the chaos.
+New grandparents often face the challenge of adapting to modern parenting practices and should focus on providing gentle support rather than unsolicited advice.

-See this list for some fun ways to entertain your grandchild on a rainy day, and here are some unexpected things to do out of doors with your grandchildren (of all ages!).
+See this list for some fun ways to entertain your grandchild on a rainy day, and here are some unexpected things to do out of doors with your grandchildren (of all ages!)

-3. It’s Okay to Say No
+3. It’s Okay to Say No to Adult Children

 How To Say No To Your Grandchildren